-C. DANCE LIFTS AND PARTNERING (Executed in pairs or groups)
+DANCE LIFTS AND PARTNERING (Executed in pairs or groups)

 - 1. The Executing Dancer must receive support from a Supporting Dancer who is in direct contact with the performance surface through the entire skill.
 (Exception: Kick Line Leaps). - 2.
-Elevators, thigh stands, shoulder sits, and chair sits are allowed. - 3.
-The following cheer-based stunts are not allowed: - a.
-Extended cheer stunts (the lifted dancer is extended in an upright position over the base(s) who maintain fully extended arms and have the lifted dancers' feet in hands) - b.
-Pyramids and basket tosses - 4.
-Swinging in and out of lifts and tricks is allowed in the prone and/or supine positions; swinging forwards, backwards, or making a complete circular rotation will not be allowed if the Executing Dancer is in a prone position (body facing the ground). - 5.
-Hip over-head rotation of the Executing Dancer(s) may occur if a Supporting Dancer maintains contact until the Executing Dancer returns to the performance surface or is returning to the upright position. - 6.
+At least one Supporting Dancer must maintain contact with Executing Dancer(s) throughout the entire skill. - a.
+Lifting with poms is allowed. - b.
+Extensions, pyramids, and basket tosses are NOT allowed. - 3.
+Swinging in and out of lifts and tricks is allowed in the prone and/or supine positions; swinging forwards, backwards, or making a complete circular rotation will not be allowed if the Executing Dancer is in a prone position (body facing the ground). - 4.
+Hip over-head rotation of the Executing Dancer(s) may occur if a Supporting Dancer maintains contact until the Executing Dancer returns to the performance surface or is returning to the upright position. - 5.
 Vertical Inversions are allowed if: - a.
 The Supporting Dancer(s) maintain contact until the Executing Dancer returns to the performance surface or returns to the upright position. - b.
 When the height of the Executing Dancers shoulders exceeds shoulder level of the Supporting dancer, there is at least one additional dancer to spot who does not bear weight.